mmazzei/mmazzei.github.io/projects/cronito/index.md

 Then, you just will need to touch "Share" (at the screen bottom) to select between all of the supported sharing options.

+Note: A reduced version of the events images is used when sharing.
+You can use the full quality images on sharing by changing the ap settings.
+However it's not recommended to change that.

 ### Import from Photos